utdata/thcic-pudf/README.md

 - epicsec_rate_hosp_yr: Grouped by id, year and name.
 Observations are NEPICSEC (Not either epi or csec), EPICSEC (is either), TOTAL and RATE
 - summary_data: Summary data for the major categories.

+### Music to get you through it

+A good portion of this project was made possible through [Iron Maiden Radio](https://www.pandora.com/station/play/847050113183194133) on Pandora.